tatusl/tech-notes/README.md

-# Tech Notes
+# Notes
-My personal notes about all things tech
+My personal notes about things, mostly about tech